Privacy Policy

 This list is current as of the effective date above.
 We will update it when we add or replace a material sub-processor.
 Where you have an active business relationship with us and we add a sub-processor that is material to your engagement, we will notify you with reasonable advance notice.

-Where you submit a request through one of our authorized partners (for example, a referral partner or a call-center partner operating under our Partner Program), we share submission status and high-level outcome information with that partner so they can serve you and so we can administer the partner agreement.
-Partners are contractually prohibited from independently retaining, copying, forwarding, or marketing to your information beyond what is necessary to support the engagement.
+Where you reach our Services through an authorized referral source or partner, or where such a source submits information on your authorized behalf, we share submission status and high-level outcome information with that source so they can serve you and so we can administer the relationship.
+Referral sources and partners are contractually prohibited from independently retaining, copying, forwarding, or marketing to your information beyond what is necessary to support the engagement.

 5.4 Acquirers and processors

-Where you choose to switch merchant processing through a Payzium recommendation, we share the information necessary to facilitate the switch (for example, your business and contact information, statement copies, and authorization records) with the acquiring bank, payment processor, or independent sales organization that will board the new account.
+To board your merchant account, we share the information necessary to board and operate the account (for example, your business and contact information, your statement and boarding documents, and your authorization records) with the acquiring bank, payment processor, or independent sales organization that boards and operates the account.
 The receiving acquirer or processor becomes an independent controller of your information for its own regulatory and business purposes once it accepts the application.

 5.5 Professional advisors and corporate transactions